GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Additional Experimental Details

-In Table~\ref{tab:data-details}, we provide details about the 8 classification tasks from the \natinst{} dataset that are used in this work.
+\paragraph{Dataset.} In Table~\ref{tab:data-details}, we provide details about the 8 classification tasks from the \natinst{} dataset that are used in this work.
 The first 4 tasks are present in the original version (\texttt{v1}) of the dataset released in~\citet{mishra2021cross}.
 As shown in Table~\ref{tab:data-details}, the label distributions in these tasks examples are extremely skewed towards one label ($> 90\%$).
-We chose the remaining 4 tasks from next release (\texttt{v2}) such that (a) the label space and instructions are diverse in length, nature of the task, and label tokens; (b) the datasets are more balanced and less skewed towards one label; and (c) the dataset was stable on the github repository,\footnote{Datset: \url{https://github.com/allenai/natural-instructions}.
-Information about each task and user-friendly API to explore the data is available at \url{https://instructions.apps.allenai.org/}} i.e., without any recent commits or modifications for at least 1 month.
+We chose the remaining 4 tasks from next release (\texttt{v2}), curated by \citet{wang2022benchmarking}, such that (a) the label space and instructions are diverse in length, nature of the task, and label tokens; (b) the datasets are more balanced and less skewed towards one label; and (c) the dataset was stable on the github repository,\footnote{Datset: \url{https://github.com/allenai/natural-instructions}.
+Information about each task and user-friendly API to explore the data is available at \url{https://instructions.apps.allenai.org/}} i.e. without any recent commits or modifications for at least 1 month.
+Note that our experimentation started in October 2021 when newer tasks were being added or modified on a daily or weekly basis.

-Classification tasks are performed by computing log-probabilities of the label tokens using the completion function of the OpenAI API.
-Further, by \babbage{} and \curie{}, we are referring to the \texttt{text-babbage-001} and \texttt{text-curie-001} model versions on the OpenAI API.
+\paragraph{Sampling Test Set.} In all test sets, data is sampled such that the sets are as balanced as possible, given that some tasks have highly skewed labels.
+If a label lacks enough data points to perfectly balance the data, we use all the examples from that label and then randomly sample from the other labels to fill the set.
+The task-level performance before and after search on the large test set (300 samples) is shown in Figure~\ref{fig:perf-tasks}.